The Munk Difference

 - The mental health branch of our program is run by Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse), and is appropriate for patients with mental health overlay from tinnitus.
 That program requires a referral to Dr. Phil Gerretsen (attn: Wanda, fax: 416-340-3327).

 How much does your program cost?

 Private pay fees apply for both branches of our tinnitus program, outside of the audiogram and the initial consult with Dr. Gerretsen (if applicable).
 However, we keep our fees very reasonable.

 Do you offer cognitive behavioural therapy (CBT)?

+CBT is not a standard component of the care we offer.
 Dr. Gerretsen (a psychiatrist) and Wanda Dillon (mental health nurse) help patients to better cope with tinnitus through a combination of counselling, medication when indicated, and on-demand follow-up care.
-CBT is not a standard component of the care they offer.

 How does the program unfold for a typical patient?